-Which are the best areas to live in Barcelona? — Infographic
+Which are the best areas to stay in Barcelona? — Infographic

-According to our survey, the best neighbourhoods to live in according to migrants who have moved to Barcelona are: Gràcia (18%), Poblenou (10%), Sarrià - Sant Gervasi (9%), Born - Sant Pere (9%), and Eixample Dret - 8% + Eixample Esquerre 8%, as the demographic shows below.
+According to our survey, the best locations to stay in according to migrants who have moved to Barcelona are: Gràcia (18%), Poblenou (10%), Sarrià - Sant Gervasi (9%), Born - Sant Pere (9%), and Eixample Dret - 8% + Eixample Esquerre 8%, as the demographic shows below.

-Grácia is an excellent choice for anyone who wishes to experience an authentic Barcelona lifestyle amongst the Catalans.
+If you wonder where to stay in Barcelona, Grácia is an excellent choice for anyone who wishes to experience an authentic Barcelona lifestyle amongst the Catalans.
 Here you'll find an endless supplies of bars and restaurants, as well as designer shops, small boutiques, and attractions like Park Güell.
-Gràcia is a mish-mash of all Barcelona has to offer in one area and apartments here are cheaper and larger than in the centre.
-We have a long list of apartments in Gràcia in case you choose to stay here.
+Gràcia is a mish-mash of all Barcelona has to offer in one area and you will find are cheap places to stay and larger than in the centre.
+We have a long list of monthly rentals in Gràcia in case you choose to stay here.